HugoMVale/daskr/README.md

 [![codecov](https://codecov.io/gh/HugoMVale/daskr/graph/badge.svg?token=AgjzeQ1qFL)](https://codecov.io/gh/HugoMVale/daskr)
 [![Language](https://img.shields.io/badge/-Fortran-734f96?logo=fortran&logoColor=white)](https://github.com/topics/fortran)

-## Description
+## Status

-tbd
+This is a work in progress.
+First, I'm modernizing the examples and converting some to unit tests.
+Then, I'll begin work on the library code itself.

 ## History

 The first version of the library, named DASSL, was originally released in 1982 [1].
 This was followed by the release of DASPK in 1994 [2].
 The last official version, named DASKR, was released in 1998 [3].

 `daskr` is a modernization of the DASKR code [4], intended to make the library easier to use and maintain.
 The main changes include: